Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Threats to Validity

-To address this limitation, we employed several strategies.
+To address these limitations, we employed several strategies.
 First, we acknowledged that the naming and versioning conventions on \HF differ significantly from those on other platforms such as Model Zoo, PyTorch, and ONNX.
 For instance, on \HF, model names typically follow a two-component structure: owner/model\_name, which clearly indicates ownership and source.
-In contrast, platforms like Model Zoo, PyTorch, and ONNX use a simpler naming convention, often with a single component model\_name, without an explicit owner identifier.
+In contrast, platforms like Model Zoo, PyTorch, and ONNX use a simpler naming convention, often with a single-component model\_name, without an explicit owner identifier.
 These differences affect how models are tracked, managed, and versioned across platforms.

-To mitigate this limitation, we focused on analyzing the underlying principles of versioning and release practices that can be adapted across various model registry platforms, despite these implementation differences.
+To mitigate these platform-specific limitations, we focused on analyzing the underlying principles of versioning and release practices that can be adapted across various model registry platforms, despite their implementation differences.
 By focusing on these foundational practices, we aimed to derive insights that could be relevant and applicable beyond the specific conventions used by \HF.
 Furthermore, we encourage the replication of similar analyses on different platforms to enhance the generalizability of our findings and to account for platform-specific nuances in model naming and versioning practices.